-is designed in the efforts of creating a universal base of ministry and Biblical skills that can be used in a variety of ministerial opportunities and further clarifies God's calling.
+is designed in an effort to create a universal base of ministry and Biblical skills that can be used in a variety of ministerial opportunities and further clarifies God's calling.
 Students learn about the attributes of ministry, discipleship, and leadership training towards becoming pastors and Good Shepherd Leaders.